Department for Building and Environment

 Department for Continuing Education Research and Educational Technologies

-The Department for Continuing Education Research and Educational Technologies at Danube University Krems pursues a topic of high social relevance: the research of lifelong learning in all its different aspects.
+The Department for Continuing Education Research and Educational Technologies at the University for Continuing Education Krems pursues a topic of high social relevance: the research of lifelong learning in all its different aspects.
 The spectrum ranges from didactics and media competence to the possibilities of using technology-supported digital tools.
 The Department works on lifelong learning concepts that are closely tailored to the needs of mature working students, enabling them to reconcile work, family, studies and leisure time.